jchimp/skillwright/README.md

 Beyond that, skim a skill from a stranger before running it, the same as any script — it's instructions to a model, and it's your API budget.

 Zip import enforces the same containment: entries resolving outside the skills folder are refused and named in the import notice, so a zip that tries to overwrite plugin code or config can't.

-## Notes / caveats

-- The modal's model field is pre-filled with the selected provider's configured model, and re-fills when you switch providers.
-Edit it to override for one rewrite; blank falls back to the settings default.